metabrainz/picard-docs/appendices/log_viewer.rst

 +++++++++++

 The log level dropdown control is used to select the level to filter the log entries.
 Selecting a log level will show only entries at that level and above.
 For example, selecting ``Warning`` will show **Warning** and **Error** entries, but not **Debug** or **Info** entries.

+Note that changing this setting also changes the log level for the current session, so if you change the level to ``Warning``, then only **Warning** and **Error** level events will be logged from that point forward.

 Filter text
 +++++++++++++++